morepath/morepath/doc/app_reuse.rst

 We'll talk about how Morepath lets you isolate applications, extend and override applications, and compose applications together.
-Morepath tries to make these possibilities simple, even obvious. *Morepath strives to make the possible as obvious as possible*.
+Morepath tries to make these things simple.

 .. _Reg: http://blog.startifact.com/posts/reg-now-with-more-generic.html